 In order to perform a comparative analysis, when documenting the outcomes of the website inspection, the values reported by Tingtun Checker and Lighthouse Report Viewer in terms of accessibility and successfully passed tests at the time of the assessment were also recorded.
-Tests with Tingtun Checker show that 44% of all monitored websites fall in the range of 85-95 (i.e. some tests failed), about 1/4- in the range of 95-100, where 9 sites in this group have successfully passed all tests of the tool (maximum score 100 on the scale).
-For 5% of websites, most tests failed.
+Tests with Tingtun Checker show that 44% of all monitored websites fall in the range of 85-95 (i.e. some of the tests are not passed)5, about 1/4 - in the range of 95-100, where 9 sites in this group have successfully passed all tests of the tool (maximum score 100 on the scale).
+For 5% of websites, most of the tests were not passed.